digitallinguistics/Nisinoon.net/README.md

    - Pages are written in [Markdown][md].
    - HTML is valid Markdown, so you can use HTML tags as well.
    - You can't use Markdown *inside* HTML tags.
 If you use an HTML tag, everything inside that tag needs to be written in HTML as well.
-4. At the bottom of the page, select "Create a new branch for this commit and start a pull request", then click the "Propose changes" button.
+4. At the top right of the page, clik the green "Commit changes..." button.
+A box will pop up where you can leave a message describing your changes.
+   - Choose the "Commit directly to the `main` branch" option.
+   - Click the green "Propose changes" button in the bottom right of the box.
-5. A new pull request draft will be started.
-Add a note briefly explaining the changes you made, then click the "Create pull request" towards the bottom right.
+6. A new pull request draft will be started.
+Click the green "Create pull request" towards the bottom right.
-6. Wait for a developer to review your changes and merge them into the live version of the website.
+7. Wait for a developer to review your changes and merge them into the live version of the website.

 ## How to update the bibliography page + PDF